Vortyy/dynamic_array/README.md

 # Dynamic array

-The goal of this was to :
+The goal of this project was to :
 - implements dynamic array in C and try to be generic as possible (w/o abusing of macro which i not succeed ahah)
 - using small buffer optimization
 - create small static and dynamic librarie to learn how to make it